 Locating cable faults

 Locating fiber cable problems can be a real challenge for a technician!
-Repair solutions will depend on:
+Before accessing a cable, some important things may need considering:

-- Is the situation during the initial install, or is the link in service?
+- Is the situation all an initial install, or is (some of) the link in service?

 - Is another route available to take traffic while the link is being worked on?